stijn-dejongh/lovecraft_public_domain/raw_converts/lt.md

 several actual cases and the undeniable spread of typhoid in the unsanitary suburban tent colonies.
-The leaders and editors of the community conferred and took action, enlisting in their service the very reporters whose energies had done so much to bring on the trouble, but now turning their &ldquo;sensation first&rdquo; avidity into more constructive channels.
-Editorials and fictitious interviews appeared, telling of Dr. Clarendon&rsquo;s complete control of the disease, and of the absolute impossibility of its diffusion beyond the prison walls.
+The leaders and editors of the community conferred and took action, enlisting in their service the very reporters whose energies had done so much to bring on the trouble, but now turning their  "sensation first " avidity into more constructive channels.
+Editorials and fictitious interviews appeared, telling of Dr. Clarendon's complete control of the disease, and of the absolute impossibility of its diffusion beyond the prison walls.
 Reiteration and circulation slowly did their work, and gradually a slim backward trickle of urbanites swelled into a vigorous refluent stream.
 One of the first healthy symptoms was the start of a newspaper controversy